webplatform/docs/css/properties/clip-path/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections
+|High-level issues=Needs Review
-|Content=Examples Needed
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|The clip-path property prevents portion of elements from drawing by a defined clipping region.}}
+{{Summary_Section|The clip-path property prevents a portion of an element from drawing by defining a clipping region.}}
 {{CSS Property
 |Initial value=none
 |Applies to=All elements.
-SVG container elements, graphics elements and ‘clipPath’
+In SVG, applies to container elements (without the <defs> element), all graphics elements, and <clipPath>
 |Inherited=No
 |Media=visual
-|Computed value=as specified, but with <url> values made absolute
+|Computed value=As specified, but with <url> values made absolute
 |Animatable=Yes
-|CSS percentages=as specified
+|CSS percentages=As specified
 |Values={{CSS Property Value
 |Data Type=&lt;shape&gt;
 |Description=The following basic shapes can be used to define a clipping region: